roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

+===

- ****** The Cline's Conquer Time Ch.
-03 ****** byTheTalkMan© Derek looked absolutely terrified.
+Derek looked absolutely terrified.
 He didn't know what to do.
 He didn't want to see what Jackie would do if he disobeyed her.
 He hated to make people upset, and he knew Jackie would be furious if he opposed her.
 Even if what she was asking for was really messed up, he had no choice but to comply.
 So he gave... a very slight nod.
 This caused Jackie to flash him a smile, and a rush of relief flooded Derek, happy that he made her happy.

  "That's great Derek.
 What a great brother-in-law you are.
 Probably a better brother-in-law than you are a husband!"
 Jackie said with a laugh, her monstrous breasts jiggling with every giggle.
 "Like I said, you will be running your life through me.
 And that's a lot of work for a girl!
 So, it does come with a fee.
 Sis tells me you make quite a bit of money.
 Like, a lot of money.
 So, any gift you give to her, you will get me something better.
 You get her a cubic zirconia, you buy me a diamond.
 You buy her a cute set of underwear, you buy me a thong.
 You buy your wife a swimsuit, you buy me a pool.
 You put a thousand bucks in your shared bank account, you put ten thousand in mine.
 Got it?
 Running a man's life is a lot of work, so you need to make it worth my time.
 You need to make sure all my needs are being cared for.
 And I am a girl with a lot of needs.
 Not only with money, or with pretty things for me to wear.
 You need to keep my needs satisfied in the bedroom."